Azithromycin is an antibiotic medicine.

 - some sexually transmitted infections (STIs)

-It can also be used long-term to prevent chest infections in people who keep getting them.
+It can also be used long-term to prevent chest infections if you keep getting them.

 Azithromycin is from a group of medicines called macrolide antibiotics.
 Macrolide antibiotics work by killing the bacteria that cause the infection.